Highlights of the Department

-- The Department organized a National Seminar on Social, Ethical and Legal Issues Related to Euthanasia in January 2012, the proceedings of which have already been published.
+- The Department organized a UGC Sponsored National Seminar on Social, Ethical and Legal Issues Related to Euthanasia and several workshops and webinars on YOGA

-- Department at activity like the seminar quiz, speech contest, poster competition is held on a monthly basis.
+- Departmental activities like seminar quiz, speech contest, poster competition are held on a monthly basis.

 - Philosophy is a student-friendly subject especially because of its syllabus.

 - It is a scoring subject for Civil Services Examinations.